-- 1. Error sensitivity: Digital maps are prone to errors due to error propagation. - Accuracy difficult to prove: Digital maps are very difficult to check for accuracy and uncertainty due to the measurement problems.
+- 1. Error sensitivity: Digital maps are prone to errors due to error propagation. - 2.
+Accuracy difficult to prove: Digital maps are very difficult to check for accuracy and uncertainty due to the measurement problems.
 There are no suitable procedures here. - 3.
 Update capability: Digital maps are difficult to keep up to date.
-Structural changes cause them to lose validity or accuracy.
+Structural changes cause them to lose validity or accuracy. - 4.
+Fixed Resolution: The fixed resolution of digital maps for different applications makes multiple use difficult.